ForestAdmin/forestadmin-experimental/packages/datasource-rpc/README.md

 # Deal with RPC relationship

 We preconize creating relationship between RPC agents on your gateway.
-But if you want to specify relationship in another way, you should use the given pluggin on the gateway.
+But if you want to specify relationship in another way, you should use the given plugin on the gateway.

 ```javascript
 import { generateRpcRelations } from '@forestadmin-experimental/datasource-rpc';